PyLabRobot/pylabrobot/README.md

 - **PyHamilton for Nimbus:** Right now PyHamilton only works on the STAR line of liquid-handling robots, but we have recently received the appropriate libraries for expanding the framework to Hamilton Nimbus, a much more affordable and low-footprint robot.
 This project is in its very early stages so collaborators will have the opportunity to influence crucial design decisions.
 - **PyHamilton for Linux:** One of the biggest limitations for PyHamilton, Hamilton robots, and much of lab automation in general is their exclusive dependence on Windows as an operating system.
 We are working to recreate the Venus application (which runs on Windows and which PyHamilton depends on in turn) as a Python library, so that PyHamilton will effectively become OS-agnostic.
 This is a truly massive undertaking but we have made considerable progress due to incredibly talented team member Rick Wierenga.
-- **Host on a package management repository:** PyHamilton is not available on any package managers such as PyPI or Conda except by installing from this repo.
-This has been a nightmare for distributing updates to the user community, who must delete and reclone the package anytime they wish to update.
-- **Make PyHamilton compatible with recent releases of Python:** PyHamilton is currently restricted to Python 3.6 due to its dependency tree including older versions of some packages.
-We'd massively appreciate any help in bringing us up to date with more recent versions of Python.

 ## Applications